College of the Arts, School of Communication and Media

 Program Coordinator: Dr. Christine Lemesianou

 The Arts and Health graduate certificate program provides arts professionals, health care workers, and administrators from related fields with the educational background and tools needed to integrate the arts in support of health and wellness among diverse individuals and communities.

-The academic program for the certificate consists of five 3-credit graduate-level courses which are delivered in a hybrid format, and may be completed within a twelve-month period.
+The academic program for the certificate consists of five 3-credit graduate-level courses which are delivered in an online format, and may be completed within a twelve-month period.
 Students may also register for individual courses, which are a part of the program, for education credits (excluding the capstone practicum course) without the intent of completing the program.